hpc2n/linux-command-line-101/docs/cli.md

 !!! error "Error messages"

-    If you misstype a command, or the program/script is not available, you will get an error message, like this (on Tetralith where username is x_birbr):
+    If you mistype a command, or the program/script is not available, you will get an error message like the following (on Tetralith where username is `x_birbr`):

     ```bash
     [x_birbr@tetralith3 ~]$ ks